shreeyasharma1804/notes/kubernetes/Permissions.md

 - `get`: Only gets one particular object, example, `kubectl get pods nginx`
 - `list`: List all resources
 - Roles define a namespace, ClusterRoles are applicable across the cluster(used by control plane components)
+- Define different roles for different uses, for example, admin, read only etc

 ```yml
 apiVersion: rbac.authorization.k8s.io/v1